Tenerife viola masterclass

 MACARENA PESUTIC

-Artistic director of Tenerife Viola Masterclass, Macarena is a winner at the RWE Competion in Leipzig, and two times winner at the Music Teachers National Association of the USA (chamber music division).
+Macarena Pesutic, Artistic Director of the Tenerife Viola Masterclass, is a prizewinner at the RWE Competition in Leipzig and a two-time winner of the Music Teachers National Association (USA) Chamber Music Division.

-Performances as a soloist include the Orquesta Sinfónica de Concepción (Béla Bartók viola concerto), Sinfonieorchester Warendorf, Orquesta del Conservatorio Superior de Música de Canarias and Orquesta Sinfónica de Tenerife.
+As a soloist, she has appeared with the Orquesta Sinfónica de Concepción (performing Béla Bartók’s Viola Concerto), Orquesta del Conservatorio Superior de Música de Canarias, and Orquesta Sinfónica de Tenerife.

-She has been invited to festivals such as Academie Internationale d’eté de Nice (France), International Musicians Seminar (UK), Kneisel Hall Chamber Music Festival and Apple Hill Chamber Music Festival (USA), Holland Music Sessions (Holland), Kuhmo Chamber Music Festival (Finland) and the Thy Chamber Music Festival (Denmark).
-She has taken master classes with renowned musicians as Thomas Riebl, Shmuel Ashkenasi, Samuel Sanders, Wolfram Christ, Wladimir Mendelssohn, Hariof Schlichtig, Aaron Rosand, Tibor Varga, Christophe Poppen, Ferenc Rados, Hans Dittrich Klaus, Eberhart Feltz, the Vermeer and the Juilliard Quartet.
+She has been invited to festivals including the Académie Internationale d’Été de Nice (France), International Musicians Seminar (UK), Kneisel Hall Chamber Music Festival and Apple Hill Chamber Music Festival (USA), Holland Music Sessions (Netherlands), Kuhmo Chamber Music Festival (Finland), and the Thy Chamber Music Festival (Denmark).
+She has participated in masterclasses with renowned musicians such as Thomas Riebl, Shmuel Ashkenasi, Samuel Sanders, Wolfram Christ, Wladimir Mendelssohn, Hariolf Schlichtig, Aaron Rosand, Tibor Varga, Christoph Poppen, Ferenc Rados, Hans Dittrich, Klaus Eberhardt Feltz, as well as members of the Vermeer and Juilliard Quartets.

-Born in Concepción, Chile, Macarena Pesutic studied violin with Américo Giusti, Jaime de la Jara, Alberto Dourthé, Patricio Cobos and Manuel Díaz.
-She studied viola at the Hochschule für Musik Detmold with Nobuko Imai and at the Hochschule für Musik Felix Mendelssohn-Bartholdy with Tatjana Masurenko.
+Born in Concepción, Chile, Pesutic studied violin with Américo Giusti, Jaime de la Jara, Alberto Dourthé, Patricio Cobos, and Manuel Díaz.
+She later studied viola at the Hochschule für Musik Detmold with Nobuko Imai and at the Hochschule für Musik Felix Mendelssohn-Bartholdy with Tatjana Masurenko.

-As a recitalist and chamber music musician, past seasons included engagements with Quantum Ensemble, ATADEM, Fundación Nino Díaz, Círculo de Bellas Artes de Tenerife and Ensemble Villa La Orotava, among others.
+As a recitalist and chamber musician, she has recently performed with Quantum Ensemble, ATADEM, Fundación Nino Díaz, Círculo de Bellas Artes de Tenerife, and Ensemble Villa La Orotava, among others.

-She teaches viola at the Conservatorio Superior de Música de Canarias since 2005.
-She was Artist in Residence 19/20 at the Ateneo La Laguna.
+Since 2005, Pesutic has been Professor of Viola at the Conservatorio Superior de Música de Canarias.
+In 2019/20, she served as Artist in Residence at the Ateneo de La Laguna.

-Macarena Pesutic plays on a 1750 german viola, from an anonymous maker.
+She performs on a German viola from 1750 by an anonymous maker.

 VEIT HERTENSTEIN